stylelint/vscode-stylelint/README.md

 Type: `boolean`
 Default: `false`

-Set stylelint [`ignoreDisables`](https://stylelint.io/user-guide/usage/options#ignoredisables) option.
-If `true`, ignore `styleline-disable` (e.g. `/* stylelint-disable block-no-empty */`) comments.
+Sets the stylelint [`ignoreDisables`](https://stylelint.io/user-guide/usage/options#ignoredisables) option.
+If `true`, stylelint ignores `styleline-disable` (e.g. `/* stylelint-disable block-no-empty */`) comments.

 #### stylelint.reportNeedlessDisables

 Type: `boolean`
 Default: `false`

-Set stylelint [`reportNeedlessDisables`](https://stylelint.io/user-guide/usage/options#reportneedlessdisables) option.
-If `true`, also report errors for `stylelint-disable` comments that are not blocking a lint warning.
+Sets the stylelint [`reportNeedlessDisables`](https://stylelint.io/user-guide/usage/options#reportneedlessdisables) option.
+If `true`, stylelint reports errors for `stylelint-disable` comments that are not blocking a lint warning.

 #### stylelint.reportInvalidScopeDisables

 Type: `boolean`
 Default: `false`

-Set stylelint [`reportInvalidScopeDisables`](https://stylelint.io/user-guide/usage/options#reportInvalidScopeDisables) option.
-If `true`, also report errors for `stylelint-disable` comments that used for rules that don't exist within the configuration object.
+Sets the stylelint [`reportInvalidScopeDisables`](https://stylelint.io/user-guide/usage/options#reportInvalidScopeDisables) option.
+If `true`, stylelint reports errors for `stylelint-disable` comments referring to rules that don't exist within the configuration object.

 #### stylelint.validate

 Type: `string[]`
 Default: `["css","html","javascript","javascriptreact","less","markdown","postcss","sass","scss","source.css.styled","source.markdown.math","styled-css","sugarss","svelte","typescript","typescriptreact","vue","vue-html","vue-postcss","xml","xsl"]`

-An array of language identifiers specifying the files to be validated.
+An array of language identifiers specifying which files to validate.

 #### stylelint.stylelintPath

 Type: `string`
 Default: `""`

-Supply a custom path to the stylelint module.
+Used to supply a custom path to the stylelint module.

 #### stylelint.packageManager

 Type: `"npm" | "yarn" | "pnpm"`
 Default: `"npm"`

 Controls the package manager to be used to resolve the stylelint library.
-This has only an influence if the stylelint library is resolved globally.
+This setting only has an effect if the stylelint library is resolved globally.
 Valid values are `"npm"` or `"yarn"` or `"pnpm"`.

 #### stylelint.snippet

 Type: `string[]`
 Default: `["css","less","postcss","scss"]`

-An array of language identifiers specifying the files to enable snippets.
+An array of language identifiers specifying which files to enable snippets for.

 #### editor.codeActionsOnSave

-This setting supports the entry `source.fixAll.stylelint`.
-If set to `true` all auto-fixable stylelint errors will be fixed on save.
+This extension provides an action that can be used with VS Code's `editor.codeActionsOnSave` setting.
+If provided a `source.fixAll.stylelint` property set to `true`, all auto-fixable stylelint errors will be fixed on save.

 ```json
   "editor.codeActionsOnSave": {